DIKER0K/schedule_backend/README.md

 * The path is `bell_schedule[day][building_key][shift_key][lesson_number]`.
 * `building_key` is a stringified building number (e.g., `"1"`) or `"default"` for campus-agnostic times.
 * When a building-specific block is missing, the backend falls back to the `default` block for that day.

+A full, building-aware example is available in `examples/bell_schedule.json`.
+Building `"1"` mirrors the original single-campus timings, while building `"2"` shows how slight offsets can coexist in the same file.